PhilLAL/waltz-docs/docs/user_guide.md

 Each Spectrum and Image attribute will have its own tab.
 Clicking on a spectrum you get the plot.

-_Toolbar_ has the following controls:
+_Toolbar_ has the following controls on the left:

 * Number – refresh rate of attributes' values (milliseconds);
 * Refresh button – to set a new value of  refresh rate;